 A request or notification transmitted through a social media service may constitute a communication even if it is technically generated by the service rather than the attorney, is not accepted, is ignored, or consists of nothing more than the automated message of which the “sender” was unaware.
 In each case, at a minimum, the researcher imparted to the person being researched the knowledge that he or she is being investigated.

 As with prior ethics opinions from various jurisdictions, this Opinion demonstrates how the Internet has simultaneously provided attorneys with easy access to all types of information and created an ethical minefield.
-In fact, the propriety of attorneys misrepresenting their identity through online communications to obtain otherwise unavailable information, the prohibition against using a third party such as a paralegal to engage in any such deceit or misrepresentation, and the restrictions on attorneys regarding “friending” witnesses and parties have been examined by the same author in previous blog posts made on October 8, 2009 and August 25, 2011.
+In fact, the propriety of attorneys misrepresenting their identity through online communications to obtain otherwise unavailable information, the prohibition against using a third party such as a paralegal to engage in any such deceit or misrepresentation, and the restrictions on attorneys regarding “friending” witnesses and parties have been examined by the same author in a previous blog post made on August 25, 2011.

 Unlike the opinions referenced in those prior posts, however, Formal Opinion 2012-02 does not make a definitive finding or recommendation.
 Rather, it demonstrates that when attorneys use social media websites to research jurors, they have “arguably ‘communicated’ with the juror” if a juror receives an automated message.
 (Emphasis added).
 Similarly, it states that attempts to research a juror “might constitute a prohibited communication even if inadvertent or unintended.”
 Consequently, until a clear pronouncement is made in any jurisdiction, attorneys should routinely sharpen their social media researching skills and their familiarity with the technology, privacy settings and policies of a website if they intend to use that medium to research jurors.